This section outlines the release process at Fleet.

 Announce the release via blog post (on Medium) and Twitter (linking to blog post).

-Create the new branch, starting from the git tag of the prior release.
-Patch branches should be
+The DRI for release testing/QA notifies the directly responsible individual (DRI) for creating the patch release branch to create the new branch, starting from the git tag of the prior release.
+Patch branches should be prefixed with

 patch-.
 In this example we are creating